Homepage

 "Unity" and "efficiency": this is how the official press describes the parade in Camagüey while the province has been without electricity or transportation for months

-It has been reported that executives in Bayamo are pressuring employees to obtain signatures in triplicate and threatening those who refuse
+It has been reported that executives in Bayamo are pressuring employees to obtain signatures in triplicate and are threatening those who refuse

 Villa Clara in pure "celebration" for May Day, while workers struggle to make ends meet